-Incorporating the Humanities, Music, Art and Design and Technology approach combines the subjects of History, Geography, Music, Art and Design Technology.
-This approach increases the student's interest and supports them to make connections with their work.
-We believe that the thematic breaks down concepts and facts to more closely resemble how life is experienced outside of school.
-The thematic approach should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
-The units should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with an understanding of the Earth's key physical and human processes.
-The themes explored should inspire pupils' curiosity to know more about the past and give them some understanding of their place in time.
+Thematic Learning Incorporating the Humanities, Music, Art and Design and Technology

+We believe that students learn better when experiencing knowledge in a larger context.
+They begin to see relationships and connections across time, place, and disciplines.
+The Thematic approach combines the subjects of History, Geography, Music, Art and Design Technology.
+This approach increases student's interests and supports them to make connections with their work.
+We believe that the thematic approach breaks down concepts and facts to more closely resemble how life is experienced outside of school.
+The thematic approach should inspire in students a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.

+The units should equip students with knowledge about diverse places, people, resources and natural and human environments, together with an understanding of the Earth's key physical and human processes.
+The themes explored should inspire student's curiosity to know more about the past and give them some understanding of their place in time.

 The units are designed in a way to help the students to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
-We also believe that the thematic curriculum equips the students with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
-We will ensure that the thematic curriculum draws upon the student's interests and makes the vital connections from the real world and life experiences.
+We also believe that the thematic curriculum equips students with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+We will ensure that the thematic curriculum draws upon student's interests and makes the vital connections from the real world and life experiences.